-The 1-Wire Analog Input also includes an LED and conditional search support.
-Additionally, an optional latching relay provides further flexibility for alarm notifications and control applications.
-These features combine to offer a flexible and efficient system for monitoring and controlling numerous data points throughout a 1-Wire network.
-The conditional search support allows a host adapter to quickly identify whether any alarm parameters have been met; and the LED and optional latching relay can be configured to behave in a variety of ways:
+LED and conditional search support is also included.
+An optional latching relay is offered which provides additional flexibility for alarm notifications and control applications.
+These features combine to offer a flexible system for monitoring and controlling numerous data points throughout a 1-Wire network in an efficient manner.
+The conditional search support allows host adapter to quickly identify whether any alarm parameters have been met.
+The LED and optional latching relay are configurable to behave in a variety of ways:

-- Activate when an alarm becomes active and automatically deactivate when the alarm is cleared - Activate when within alarm parameters and deactivate when within normal range - Independently controlled
+- Activate when an alarm becomes active and automatically deactivate when the alarm is cleared - · Activate when within alarm parameters and deactivate when within normal range - Independently controlled

-The nearly instantaneous automated responses made by the LED and optional relay allow appropriate reactions (activate fan/alarm siren/etc.) to occur before the monitoring application is even aware of the alarm.
-The 1-Wire Analog Input has been designed to simplify the reading and controlling process; and therefore any general purpose 1-Wire host adapter is able to read the analog points.
+The nearly instant automated responses made by the LED and optional relay allows appropriate reactions (activate fan/alarm siren/etc) to occur before the monitoring application is aware of the alarm.
+Any general-purpose 1-Wire host adapter is able to read the analog points.
+The Vibration sensor has been designed to simplify the reading and controlling process.